Malvertising Defense for Platforms FAQ

 Does HUMAN perform post-delivery behavioral analysis?

-No, all behavior analysis is done at runtime so post-delivery analysis duplicates the work.
+No. All behavior analysis is done at runtime so post-delivery analysis duplicates the work.

-Are you using a blacklist?
+Are you using a blocklist?

 This allows the publishers to get paid, the user experience to be preserved, and the bad actor to get zero engagement from their buy.
-We actually make the malicious activity unprofitable for the bad actors.
+We actually make the malicious activity unprofitable for bad actors.

 Is your solution server-side or client-side?

-Script Integration
+Script integration

 Does the HUMAN script affect latency?

 There is negligible latency added by the HUMAN script.
-We utilize a globally distributed content delivery network (CDN) and Edge computing to deliver the script to the page.
+We use a globally distributed content delivery network (CDN) and Edge computing to deliver the script to the page.
 Once loaded, the script performs real time behavioral analysis to catch malicious ads which takes milliseconds to perform.

-For Publishers, where does the HUMAN script go on the page?
+For publishers, where does the HUMAN script go on the page?

-For Publishers, can I implement the HUMAN script asynchronously?
+For publishers, can I implement the HUMAN script asynchronously?

-For Publishers, does the HUMAN script work with ReactJS?
+For publishers, does the HUMAN script work with ReactJS?

 Yes, the HUMAN script has undergone extensive integration testing with the ReactJS front-end framework to ensure compatibility with the framework.